stefanosAgelastos/IaCexample/README.md

 ## Dependencies

 Going to speed up things after a text from Matt.
-Going to assign an elastic IP , edit the example instance to depend on an s3 bucket and another ec2 instance. `terrafrom apply` gives me the new plan that I approve
+Going further with the get started guide and assign an elastic IP , edit the example instance to depend on an s3 bucket and add another ec2 instance. `terrafrom apply` gives me the new plan that I approve.

 **Error**